sohjnthn/sohjnthn.github.io/README.md

 =

-The third learning course mentioned that Claude can help to create a desktop web browser game, so requested to create a game which is similar to MapleStorySEA, the result is the following: https://github.com/sohjnthn/sohjnthn.github.io/blob/main/mana_vale.html
+The third learning course mentioned that Claude can help to create a desktop web browser game via chat prompts (there is a daily limit of allowed chat prompts to use), so requested to create a game which is similar to MapleStorySEA with one day of free chat prompts, the result is the following (download the file, and ensure that it is a .html file): https://github.com/sohjnthn/sohjnthn.github.io/blob/main/mana_vale.html